PDC-support/PDC-support-web/support-docs/docs/basics/quickstart.md

 # Check if dry run looks reasonable  Then proceed to build with
 eb libxc-6.2.2-cpeGNU-23.12.eb --robot

-# The program is now locally installed in the user s
+# The program is now locally installed in the user's
-# ~  local easybuild directory and can be loaded with
+# ~/.local/easybuild directory and can be loaded with
 ml PDC/23.12
 ml easybuild-user/4.9.1
 ml libxc/6.2.2-cpeGNU-23.12